Skip to content

 Why serverless equals private

 A server is a single point of failure for privacy.
 It can be hacked, subpoenaed, or quietly instructed to log more than it should.
 It can go down and take your messages with it.
 It can be sold, and its data policy with it.
-Remove the server and every one of those risks disappears at once.
-There is nothing to breach because your messages are spread across a public chain as encrypted blobs only you can read.
-There is nothing to subpoena because no company holds your conversations.
-And there is nothing to shut down - as long as Solana runs, PrivaMesh runs.
+Remove the server and every one of those risks shrinks to what one worker can see.
+There is no inbox to breach, because messages are encrypted blobs only you can read.
+There is no conversation to subpoena, because no company holds one.
+What could be compelled from us is that an account paid for a send at a given time - not the message, not the recipient, not who you talk to.

 The honest trade-off

-Serverless transport means messages ride real Solana transactions, so each one costs a tiny network fee in SOL.
-We think never trusting an operator is worth a fraction of a cent per message - and we’d rather state the cost plainly than hide it.
+A decentralized transport means messages ride a public network rather than a private server you have to trust.
+We think never trusting an operator is worth it - and we’d rather state how it works plainly than hide it.

 Keep reading